streamnative/examples/cloud/java/README.md

 The content of each message payload is a combination of `my-message-` and a digital (0-9) (e.g: `my-message-0`).
 The consumer receives the message from the `topic-1` and `acknowledges` each received message.

+> Tips: The following code example uses the OAuth2 connection method.
+If you want to connect to the Pulsar cluster using Token, please refer to the implementation of **connectByToken.java**.

 1. Run the consumer.

 ```shell script